This the multi-page printable view of this section. Click here to print.

 Combining Templates

-If you want to preview time entries (and use the approval flow) and also transfer expenses and item entries, you can use the templates in combination.
+To preview time entries (and use the approval flow) and also transfer expenses and item entries, use the templates together.

 2 - Basic setup